Bootstrap independence test for functional linear models: Introduction

 The main aim of this work is to develop a consistent general bootstrap resampling approach to calibrate the distribution of statistics for testing the significance of the relationship between $X$ and $Y$, that is, for testing $H_0: \Theta=0$ versus $H_1: \Theta\neq0$, on the basis of a simple random sample $\{(X_i,Y_i)\}_{i=1}^n$ drawn from $(X,Y)$.
 The bootstrap techniques will become an alternative useful tool when the asymptotics of test statistics are unknown or when they are inaccurate due to small sample size.\\

-Since its introduction by Efron~(1979), it is well--known that the bootstrap method results in a new distribution approximation which can be applied to a large number of situations, such as the calibration of pivotal quantities in the finite dimensional context (see Bickel and Freedman~(1981), and Singh~(1981)).
-As far as multivariate regression models are concerned, bootstrap validity for linear and non--parametric models was also stated in literature (see Freedman~(1981), and Cao-Abad~(1991)).
+Since its introduction by Efron~(1979), it is well-known that the bootstrap method results in a new distribution approximation which can be applied to a large number of situations, such as the calibration of pivotal quantities in the finite dimensional context (see Bickel and Freedman~(1981), and Singh~(1981)).
+As far as multivariate regression models are concerned, bootstrap validity for linear and non-parametric models was also stated in literature (see Freedman~(1981), and Cao-Abad~(1991)).
 Currently, the application of bootstrap to the functional field has been successfully started.
 For instance, Cuevas, Febrero, and Fraiman~(2006) have proposed bootstrap confidence bands for several functional estimators such as the sample and the trimmed functional means.
-In the regression context, Ferraty, Van~Keilegom, and Vieu~(2010), and Gonz\'alez-Manteiga and Mart\'inez-Calvo~(2011) have shown the validity of the bootstrap in the estimation of non--parametric functional regression and functional linear model, respectively, when the response is scalar.
+In the regression context, Ferraty, Van~Keilegom, and Vieu~(2010), and Gonz\'alez-Manteiga and Mart\'inez-Calvo~(2011) have shown the validity of the bootstrap in the estimation of non-parametric functional regression and functional linear model, respectively, when the response is scalar.
 They have also proposed pointwise confidence intervals for the regression operator involved in each case.
-In addition, the asymptotic validity of a componentwise bootstrap procedure has been proved by Ferraty, Van~Keilegom, and Vieu~(2012) when a non--parametric regression is considered and both response and regressor are functional.\\
+In addition, the asymptotic validity of a componentwise bootstrap procedure has been proved by Ferraty, Van~Keilegom, and Vieu~(2012) when a non-parametric regression is considered and both response and regressor are functional.\\

 Bootstrap techniques can also be very helpful for testing purposes, since they can be used in order to approximate the distribution of the statistic under the null hypothesis $H_0$.
 For example, Cuevas, Febrero, and Fraiman~(2004) have developed a sort of parametric bootstrap to obtain quantiles for an ANOVA test, and Gonz\'alez-Rodr\'iguez, Colubi, and Gil~(2012) have proved the validity of a residual bootstrap in that context.
 Hall and Vial~(2006) and, more recently, Bathia, Yao, and Ziegelmann~(2010) have studied the finite dimensionality of functional data using a bootstrap approximation for independent and dependent data, respectively.\\